BookingSync/channel-api-docs/content/guides/create-a-request-to-book.md

 ## Booking creation

-Once a successful quote is obtained, initiate a booking request by providing client details, rental information, and pricing.
+Once we have a successful quote, it's time to initiate a "Request to Book" by providing client details, rental information, and pricing.

 > Note: Ensure that the provided price matches or higher than `final-price` from the quote.